 Please note, the places for the one-on-one interviews are very limited as they are conducted by the principal/head academic interview training staff of NIE.
 Therefore, we strongly urge those who have been given an interview offer to not risk going unprepared to the interview and take advantage of our one-on-one interview training session.

-Added bonus: You will also receive a copy of the NIE Interview Techniques hardcopy book as part of this service.
-(This offer applies on the 1st booking only, hence if you have received the book already, you would not be sent another book again).
+You will also receive a complimentary copy of the NIE Interview Techniques textbook as part of this service.
+(This complimentary offer applies on the 1st booking only, hence if you have received the book already, you would not be sent another book again).

 Please note, the sessions fill up very fast due to the strong popularity of this training.
 If this is the program for you, then book now to avoid disappointment!